 Nova Launcher is the king of Android launchers.
 With features galore, it's the ultimate way to customize your smartphone.
 You can amaze spectators, confuse the ignorant and save precious seconds, often simultaneously.
 The sheer number of options can be intimidating, however, and many are often overlooked.
 Here's a rundown of the most useful Nova Launcher tips and tricks.

-Note: aside from the experimental menu, these features are only available in the paid version of the app.Nova Launcher Prime
+Note: aside from the experimental menu and the scrolling orientation, these features are only available in the paid version of the app.Nova Launcher Prime